Diegopie/PWA-Budget-App/README.md

 # PWA-Budget-App

 The potential of PWAs is what inspired me to attend school for web development.
-This application is a simple budget tracker to demonstrate offline web app functionality.
+This application is a simple budget tracker to demonstrate offline PWA functionality.

 ## Objective